-1.2 It has been shown $(1, 2, 3, 4, 5)^2$ that permanence is at least an approximate function of the pH of an aqueous extract of the paper with correlation coefficients ranging from approximately 0.7 to 0.9 (4).
-Three pH levels, reflecting three levels of permanence, are specified.
-Extract pH as an indicator of life expectancy is not valid if a paper has been treated with an alkaline surface size or if an alkaline coating has been applied.
+1.2 It has been shown $(1, 2, 3, 4, 5)^2$ that the life expectancy of paper is at least an approximate function of the pH of an aqueous extract of the paper.
+Three pH levels, reflecting three levels of life expectancy, are specified.

-1.3 The following would be expected to contribute significantly to the life expectancy of manifold papers: the use of papers with controlled acidity, or of papers manufactured under neutral or alkaline conditions, especially papers with a calcium carbonate filler that absorbs acidic gases from the atmosphere and can neutralize acidic materials formed in the aging of paper.
+1.3 The following would be expected to contribute significantly to the life and usefulness of folders: the use of folders with controlled acidity, or of folders manufactured under neutral or alkaline conditions, especially with an alkaline filler, such as calcium carbonate, that absorbs acidic gases from the atmosphere and can neutralize acidic materials formed during aging.

 1.4 This specification is based on fiber sources used in the production of paper that contains no more than 1 % lignin, for papers used in archives, libraries, and other permanent records.
-However, under proper conditions, (see X1.5), paper containing more than 1 % lignin may be employed for many other end uses in paper for records that are required to have a substantial life expectancy.
+However, under proper conditions, (see X1.5), fiber sources containing more than 1 % lignin may be employed for many other end uses in paper for records that are required to have a substantial life expectancy.

-1.5 As indicated in Appendices X1.4 and X1.5, this specification may be used as a guide.
+1.5 As indicated in Appendix X1.4 and X1.5, this specification may be used as a guide.